Lamborghini Sián FKP 37: Design

 The exterior design incorporates a wedge shape, a trademark of famed automobile designer Marcello Gandini and mixes that with the design of the Terzo Millennio concept introduced two years prior.
-The Y shaped daytime running headlights are inspired by the Terzo Millennio while at the rear an active fixed rear wing with the number "63" embossed on its winglets to honour the company's year of incorporation creates downforce.
+The Y-shaped daytime running headlights are inspired by the Terzo Millennio while at the rear an active fixed rear wing with the number "63" embossed on its winglets to honour the company's year of incorporation creates downforce.
 Downforce is maximised by the model's prominent side air intakes and large carbon-fibre front splitter.
 A transparent "Peroscopio" glass panel runs from the centre of the roof and rolls back into the slatted engine cover adds light and visibility for the occupants, and the six hexagonal taillights are an inspiration from the Countach.

 Along with the wing, active cooling vanes at the rear are used which are activated by a smart material that reacts to heat.
 When a certain temperature is reached, the vanes rotate for extra airflow.

 The interior is based heavily on the Aventador's interior, but the centre console has been tidied up and a portrait touchscreen first seen in the Huracán Evo is one of the key differences.
-The leather upholstery has been done by Poltrona Frau, an Italian furniture company and 3D printed parts are used on the interior for the first time.
+The leather upholstery is from Poltrona Frau, an Italian furniture company and 3D printed parts are used on the interior for the first time.

 Production

-Production of the Sián FKP 37 will be limited to 63 units of the coupe and 19 units of the roadster and all have already been sold.
+Production of the Sián FKP 37 was limited to 63 units for the coupe and 19 for the roadster and all have already been sold.
 Lamborghini's Ad Personam division will be responsible for the manufacture of the Sián.
 The car was officially unveiled to the public at the 2019 Frankfurt Motor Show configured in a unique "electric gold" paint.
 It was also renamed to be known as the Sián FKP 37 honouring late Volkswagen Group chairman Ferdinand Piëch.
 "FKP" are the initials of his name and "37" are the last two numbers of his birth year (i.e. 1937).

-Sián FKP 37 Roadster
+Sián Roadster

-In July 2020, Lamborghini unveiled the convertible roadster version of the Sián.
-The car was launched in a new colour called Uranus Blue and is limited to 19 units, all of which have been already sold.
-Mechanically, the Roadster is similar to the coupe retaining the same engine and the supercapacitor hybrid system.
-At the rear, the car features 3D printed carbon fibre air vents on which the buyers can add their initials making each car unique.
+In July 2020, Lamborghini unveiled the convertible roadster version of the Sián FKP 37 simply called the Sián Roadster.
+The car was launched in a new colour called Blu Uranus and is limited to 19 units, all of which have been already sold.
+Mechanically, the Roadster is similar to the coupe, retaining the same engine and the supercapacitor hybrid system.
+At the rear, the car features 3D printed carbon fibre air vents on which the buyers can add their initials, making each car unique.

 Replica

-A replica of this model, made from construction bricks, was presented by Lego at the 2022 Paris Motor Show, although Lamborghini was not present at the event.
+A replica of the Sián, made from construction bricks, was presented by Lego at the 2022 Paris Motor Show, although Lamborghini was not present at the event.